BuGlessRB/remixml/README.md

 - It contains a fully featured fast validating XHTML parser.
-- It fully shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript embedded in Remixml), but forgivingly continuing parsing to deliver content regardless.
+- It fully shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript embedded in Remixml), but forgivingly continues parsing to deliver content regardless.

 The language and primitives used, blend in completely with